danielhelfand/lab-tekton-fundamentals-short/workshop/content/workshop-overview.md

 tkn version
 ```

-Where the command is executed is denoted by the number with the running stick figure icon.
-If there is a 1, the command will
+In which terminal the command is executed is denoted by a note above the command to execute.
+Terminal 1 is the upper terminal, and
-execute in the top terminal.
-If there is a 2, the command will execute in the bottom terminal.
+terminal 2 is the lower terminal.

 Before beginning the workshop, execute the following commands to clear your terminals: